 It remains standard business practice.
 And is still most often delivered via projector onto a pull-down screen.

-Private business, educators, government contractors and non-profits rely on this method of presentation to effectively deliver their message.
+Private businesses, educators, government contractors, and non-profits rely on this method of presentation to effectively deliver their message.

 Keep It Simple

 Simplicity!
 That’s the theme for a better presentation in 2016.

 Statistics show the average attention span was 8.25 seconds in 2015.
 That’s down from 12 seconds in 2000.